engineering87/PersistenceCacheStack/README.md

 ### Installation

-To install the **PersistenceCacheStack** library just add the dll reference and its dependencies into your project.
+To install the **PersistenceCacheStack** library just add the dll reference and its dependencies.
+All dependencies are embedded with Costura.Fody.

 ### How to configure it